 - As always while hiking you need to stay alert, travel in a group, mind children and pets, and finally carrying bear spray and knowing how to use it.
 If you’ve come to the park without bear spray Valhalla Pure Outfitters in town sells spray and holders with employees who will demonstrate how to use properly.

 Things to do in Nearby Canmore

-- Grab A Beer at the Tavern 1883: It doesn’t matter the season, but to end any day with a local craft beer in the stunning Rockies is the perfect day.
-The drink and food here are great and we always have a good time.
+- Grab A Beer at the Tavern 1883: It doesn’t matter the season, but to end any day with a local craft beer and an appetizer in the stunning Rockies is the perfect day.
+We love Tavern 1883 as it’s one of the best restaurants in Canmore.

 - SUP: There is no secret that Canada has some stunning lakes, more than any country in the world.
 Canmore has a wide selection of waterways itself and there are so many water activities that visitors can do in the area.
 One of those things that have made its way from the coast is stand up paddleboarding.
 Bow Valley Stand Up Paddleboarding has been operating in Canmore for the past five years and offers rentals, lessons, and sales.

 - Grotto Canyon: An easy Canmore hike that’s good year-round is Grotto Canyon.
 Even in the winter, this famous canyon with rock art is possible to walk along the frozen creek.
 In the summertime, it’s popular for families seeking to enjoy the narrow slot canyon and climbers looking to scale its walls.
 At only 4km in length, you can check this one off the list in an hour or two.